douglatornell/randopony/docs/2011Plans.rst

   information so that it can be widely distributed by the organizer for use at the registration tables and controls.
 * The detailed riders list.
-This sheet contains the collected contact information for the riders and is intended for the organizer use.
+This sheet contains the collected contact information for the riders and is intended for organizer use.

 Summary Riders List Columns
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~